 Saliency Simulation

 Experiment 1 and Experiment 2 consistently revealed that the bias towards the action-performing side increased with saccade latency, and that it was maximal for refixations.
 This time course suggests that the action-performing bias takes time to build up, and is the result of higher-level, object-based processing.
 However, an alternative, low-level explanation cannot yet been ruled out.
 On average, the action-performing side of our stimuli may have been more salient than the handle side.
 Hence, even saccades launched with longer latencies may have simply been saliency driven.
-To rule out this alternative explanation, we used Itti and colleagues' (1998, see Appendix 2) saliency model to simulate two saccades towards every display used in Experiment 2.
+To test this alternative explanation, we used Itti and colleagues' (1998, see Appendix 2) saliency model to simulate two saccades towards every display used in Experiment 2.
 These simulated saccades are a best effort to predict where the eyes would land if eye-movement guidance were purely determined by bottom-up visual saliency.
 The crucial question was whether the simulated saccades would show a similar pattern as the refixations observed in Experiment 2.
 As can be seen from Figure 6 (red dotted lines), this was not the case.
 Whereas participants tended to refixate the object's action-performing side, simulated refixations did not show this bias.
 If anything, they showed a deviation towards the other side of the object.
 This discrepancy rules out the possibility that participants' refixations, and long-latency initial saccades, were solely driven by saliency.

 Discussion